Livingston Avenue "Road Diet"

-The City recently received a feasibility report about establishing a “road diet” on a portion of Livingston Avenue prepared by the Alan M. Voorhees Transportation Center at Rutgers.
-A road diet is a road design that can improve roadway safety for all users with no or minimal loss of service on the road by creating a vehicle travel lane in each direction, a center turn lane to accommodate turning traffic without backing up through traffic and adding bicycle lanes and pedestrian improvements to increase safety for all users.
+Upon receiving a feasibility report prepared by the Alan M. Voorhees Transportation Center at Rutgers to establish a “road diet” on a portion of Livingston Avenue, implementation then began in early 2020.
+A road diet is a road design that can improve roadway safety for all users with no loss or minimal loss of service on the road by creating a vehicle travel lane in each direction, a center turn lane to accommodate turning traffic without backing up through traffic and adding bicycle lanes and pedestrian improvements to increase safety for all users.

 The study found: